hb128/gargoyle-flexible-quotas/README.md

 # Introduction
-This small collection of bash scripts adds the functionality to the [Gargoyle firmware](https://www.gargoyle-router.com/) firmware to dynamically adjust free quotas.
-This is useful for capped data plans where bandwidth throttling is enabled if a specific monthly amount of data is exceeded.
+With this small collection of bash scripts for the [Gargoyle firmware](https://www.gargoyle-router.com/) you can dynamically adjust free quotas hourly.
+This is useful for capped data plans.
+These throttle the bandwidth if a specific amount of data is exceeded.
 A monthly fixed quota for each user derived by dividing this total available amount of data has disadvantages:
-1. Any not used quota of one user cannot be used by the other users.
+1. Any of one user unused quota cannot be used by the other users.
 2. A user can (unintentionally) use all his quota at the beginning of the month because he can.

-To mitigate the last problem one could come with the idea to set daily quotas.
+To mitigate the last problem one could come up with the idea to set daily quotas.
-Not alone does this not solve the first problem but it intensifies it because each daily not used quota decays and cannot only not be used by the other user but is also inaccessible for the same user on the next day.
+Not alone does this not solve the first problem but it intensifies it.
+Each daily unused quota decays at the end of each day and cannot be used on the following day anymore.

 This tool tries to tackle both problems:
-It sets at the beginning of the month for each user a small quota.
+At the beginning of the month it sets for each user a small quota.
-To solve the second problem each hour the quota of each user is increased a little bit.
-Such the monthly quota cannot used at once because it is distributed evenly among the month.
+To solve the second problem it runs hourly and increases all quotas a little bit.
+Therefore the monthly quota cannot be used at once because it is distributed evenly among the month, so the second problem is solved.
-The first problem is solved limit the not used quota each user can have and distribute it among the other users.
-This limit is decreased at the end of the month to allow all users to make use off the total amount of data available of the internet connection.
+The first problem is solved by limiting the unused quota each user can save up and distribute any exceeding quotas among the other users.
+This limit is decreased at the end of the month to allow all users to make use off the total amount of data available in the data plan.

 # Setup
 In this setup we are going to exemplary distribute a monthly amount 30 GB to